 In the channel calendar:

-- The Add New Event button to the header of the channel calendar turns off.
+- The Add New Event button to the Channel Calendar header is disabled.

-- Users can’t drag and select a time block in the channel calendar to create a channel meeting.
+- Users cannot drag and select a time block in the channel calendar to create a channel meeting.

-- Users can’t use keyboard shortcuts to create a meeting on the channel calendar.
+- Users cannot use keyboard shortcuts to create a meeting on the channel calendar.

 In the admin center: